adityajoshi49/FastLED_clone_AJ/High-performance-math.md

 <h1 id="sin">Trig Functions</h1>

 The library also has fast 16bit sin/cos functions.
-The input is an "angle" from 0-65535, and the output is a singed 16 bit number from -32767 to 32767:
+The input is an "angle" from 0-65535, and the output is a singed 16 bit number from -32767 to 32767.
+The 8bit versions take an input "angle" from 0-255, and the output is a signed 8 bit number from -127 to 127:

 ```
     sin16(x);